gabotronix/underpass/README.md

 You can change the ports for each service by editing the `.env` file.

-Except for Squid and Dante, any change in the `.env` file requires a container restart.
+Except for [Squid](https://github.com/gabotronix/underpass-docs/blob/draft/squid.md) and [Dante](https://github.com/gabotronix/underpass-docs/blob/draft/dante.md), any change in the `.env` file requires a container refresh.

 For instance, if you changed `SSH_PORT` in `.env` from 2222 to 2233, you'll have to recreate the container for SSH:
 ```
 cd /opt/underpass
 docker-compose up -d --force-recreate ssh
 ```

-#### Container Names List
+#### List of Container Names
 - dante
 - mongodb
 - netdata